davidafsilva/subfixer/README.md

 3. you do need to declare imports, no one will do that for you
 4. imports. imports.

-Well, this is almost a blog post, lets stop it here.
-Bottom line is, the code might have some weird formatting as well as unused imports and other smelly lines of code.
-I did not review the code nor implement the proper tests, yet.
+Well, this is almost a blog post, lets stop it here. ~~Bottom line is, the code might have some weird formatting as well as unused imports and other smelly lines of code.
+I did not review the code nor implement the proper tests, yet~~.